JanviChawla/janvichawla.github.io/content/thoughts/contracts.md

 * no pain
 * no suffering
-* everything is perfect and you are spoonfed you go down as assume the life given this contract\
+* everything is perfect and you are spoonfed

+you go down as assume the life given this contract\
 when you die naturally you come back up\
-at level 2, things get marginally harder.\
+at level 2, things get marginally harder.

 as you can imagine, at level 124912048, someone's life can indeed be relatively more difficult than someone at level 112323.
-That person may have a crackhead mother in africa whiile you are a middle class immigrant to a part of america that works as a meritocracy and enables you to progres
+That person may have a crackhead mother in africa with seven subkungs whiile you are a middle class immigrant to a part of america that works as a meritocracy and enables you to progress

 2 questions
 * what cards do you think you were dealt? on a scale of 1 to 10